Spring is here with my spring flower home tour. Also, see how I created this french bottle drying rack (or mug holder) floral centrepiece.

 - about 6 large hydrangea (I used white)

-- 1 large vase, some small cups lower flowers
+- 1 large vase (plus small cups for the lower flowers)

 - Add the Easter eggs to every holder.
 Place your centrepiece in the area where it will stay as it will be difficult to move later.